-- Small items such as office equipment, valves, and glassware for laboratory experiments - Large items of potentially much greater value such as electrical turbines, diesel-powered pumps, and fire engines - Hundreds of thousands of tons of metal
+- Small items such as office equipment, valves, and glassware for laboratory experiments - Large items of potentially much greater value such as electrical turbines, diesel-powered pumps, and fire engines

+• Hundreds of thousands of tons of metal

 SRSCRO is the interface organization that takes in items that the Site no longer needs through the Asset Transition Program and Asset Removal Projects.
 The SRSCRO sells these items and uses the proceeds for the economic good of numerous businesses throughout the large region surrounding SRS.
-In FY 2019, SRS dispositioned to the SRSCRO more than \$8.1 million in usable assets for reuse and recovery.
-Based on SRSCRO's 2019 annual report, the program and projects this partnership assisted generated approximately \$398,337 during the SRSCRO's fiscal year (July 1, 2018-June 30, 2019).
+In FY 2020, SRS dispositioned to SRSCRO more than \$7.6 million in usable assets for reuse and recovery.
+Based on SRSCRO's 2020 annual report, the program and projects this partnership assisted generated approximately \$278,243 during the SRSCRO's fiscal year (July 1, 2019-June 30, 2020).

-2.4.6 Sustainable Environmental Compliance and Environmental Remediation
+2.4.5 Sustainable Environmental Compliance and Environmental Remediation

 SRS continues to excel in sustainable remediation.
 Of the 40 remediation systems currently operating, 21 are completely passive, requiring no energy to implement, and 14 are low-energy systems.
-These low-energy systems use sustainable technologies (such as solar-powered MicroBlowers and barometric pressure-driven BaroBalls) to pump volatile organic contaminants from the subsurface, thus reducing contamination.
+These low-energy systems use sustainable technologies (such as solar-powered MicroBlowers and barometric pressure-driven BaroBalls[TM]) to pump volatile organic contaminants from the subsurface, thus reducing contamination.
 SRS is also using the HydraSleeve sampling methodology for more than 240 wells, which significantly reduces the volume of purge water managed as waste.

-In 2019, SRS implemented lower-energy, innovative methods to address groundwater cleanup.
+In 2020, SRS continued monitoring to ensure the effectiveness of the lower-energy, innovative methods to address groundwater cleanup implemented in 2019.
 These included: